“Months? It takes you six months to write a blog post?”

 Keeping us on track!

-Surprising side-effects of my second and third bullets:
+Surprising side-effects of my first and third bullets:

-• Blog creation is so different from client work, it’s relaxing.
+• Blog Day is so different from client work, I find it relaxing.

 • The checklist helps me sleep at night.
 My brain can rest, too.

-Then, as you move through each day, tweak as needed.
+As you move through each day, tweak the process as needed.

 By Friday, you’ll have your updated process.